-A formal complaint about an alleged incident of sexual harassment or sexual assault may be made under the Non-Academic Grievance Handling Policy and Procedure.
+A formal complaint about an alleged incident of sexual harassment or sexual assault may be made via the Institutes website www.win.edu.au/safety-and-wellbeing or by phoning (02)8252 9982.

 Advice can be sought from the Registrar at WIN Higher Education for guidance on how to proceed.
 The Registrar is a single point of contact to ensure the grievance is assessed in a compassionate, consistent and robust manner.

-Students who have experienced sexual assault or sexual harassment may choose to lodge a complaint using WIN Higher Education's internal grievance handling procedure or go external and lodge a formal complaint with the:
+Students who have experienced sexual assault or sexual harassment may choose to lodge a complaint using WIN Higher Education's internal grievance handling procedure or/ in addition lodge a formal complaint with the:

-- NSW Police;

-- NSW Anti-Discrimination Board; and/or
+- NSW Police; - NSW Anti-Discrimination Board; and/or

-- Australian Human Rights Commission.
+• Australian Human Rights Commission.